MicrosoftDocs/m365copilot-docs/docs/declarative-agent-instructions.md

 As you develop your instructions, apply the following best practices:

-**Be specific**.
+- **Be specific**.
 Vague or ambiguous instructions can lead to misunderstandings and incorrect responses.
 Clearly define the tasks, context, expectations, and any specific requirements.

-**Break tasks into smaller steps**.
+- **Break tasks into smaller steps**.
 Performance is better when the flow consists of smaller and more granular steps.

-**Use clear syntax**.
+- **Use clear syntax**.
 Include punctuation, headings, and section separators that allow easier parsing of the instructions.
 Use delimiters between sections to separate instructions from examples.

-**Use examples**.
+- **Use examples**.
 Provide detailed examples and scenarios to illustrate the desired outcomes.
 The more precise the instructions, the better the agent can perform its tasks accurately and efficiently. **Few-shot prompting** involves providing the agent with a few solved examples before asking it to solve a new problem. **Chain-of-thought** techniques instruct the agent to provide a step-by-step solution.

-**Use Do instead of Do Not**.
+- **Use Do instead of Do Not**.
 Tell the agent what to do; avoid telling it what not to do.
 Telling the agent what to do provides more specificity.

-**Add knowledge**.
+- **Add knowledge**.
 If you add knowledge to the agent, describe what is represented by each knowledge source in your instructions.

 ## Declarative agent manifest

-For a sample manifest file for a declarative agent created with the Teams Toolkit, see [Declarative agent schema for Microsoft 365 Copilot \| Microsoft Learn](/microsoft-365-copilot/extensibility/declarative-agent-manifest#declarative-agent-manifest-example)
+For a sample manifest file for a declarative agent created with the Teams Toolkit, see [Declarative agent schema for Microsoft 365 Copilot](/microsoft-365-copilot/extensibility/declarative-agent-manifest#declarative-agent-manifest-example).

 The manifest includes the following fields:

-**Instructions** references the instructions file.
+- **Instructions** references the instructions file.
 This separation makes it easier for you to read the instructions.

-**Conversation starters** provide sample prompts for a user to show how the agent can be used.
+- **Conversation starters** provide sample prompts for a user to show how the agent can be used.

-**Capabilities** allow you to add web search, OneDrive/SharePoint, or Microsoft Graph connectors knowledge.
+- **Capabilities** allow you to add web search, OneDrive/SharePoint, or Microsoft Graph connectors knowledge.

+> [!NOTE]
-**Note.** You can also use Copilot Studio to create declarative agents.
-For details, see Create a copilot extension.
+> You can also use Copilot Studio to create declarative agents.
+For details, see [Create a copilot extension](/microsoft-copilot-studio/microsoft-copilot-extend-copilot-extensions?context=%2Fmicrosoft-365-copilot%2Fextensibility%2Fcontext).

 The following image shows a manifest file for a declarative agent.